Futarimiti/spooky.nvim/README.md

 `spooky` is currently, and might forever be in its infancy, so please do expect breaking changes.
-Things are still quite limited for now: no documentation, no fancy ui, restricted customisation, etc.
+Things are still quite limited for now: no documentation, no very-fancy ui, restricted customisation, etc.
 Here are some of the things I would like to add later on (with no order of priority):